iotlabsltd/telematiczap/README.md

 # The TelematicZap project

-## Auto transform telematics data from one format to another.
+Auto transform telematics data from one format to another.

 [![Demo TelematicZap alpha](https://j.gifs.com/vQjqm5.gif)](https://www.youtube.com/watch?v=hKOi9hcCmps)

-This is an open-source django project funded by DAPSI, and developed by Konetik.
+This is an open-source django project funded by DAPSI NGI, and developed by Konetik.

 ## Setup
 To setup the project, along with a superuser, type: